EducatedSuddenBucket/EducatedSuddenBucket/README.md

 # Welcome to My GitHub Profile!

 Hello!
 I'm an enthusiast of Linux, coding, and all things tech.
-Here's a little bit about me and my projects:
+Here's a little bit about me:

 ## About Me